ThinkDataEd/curriculum/docs/unit4/lesson2.md

 5. Do a quick Whip Around to share some of the students’ responses to the K-L-W.

-6. Next, load an interactive map of US drought data by visiting: <br> [https://www.drought.gov/historical-information?dataset=0&selectedDateUSDM=20120710](https://www.drought.gov/historical-information?dataset=0&selectedDateUSDM=20120710 "https://www.drought.gov/historical-information?dataset=0&selectedDateUSDM=20120710"){:target="_blank"}
+6. Next, load an interactive map of U.S. drought data by visiting: <br> [https://www.drought.gov/historical-information?dataset=0&selectedDateUSDM=20120710](https://www.drought.gov/historical-information?dataset=0&selectedDateUSDM=20120710 "https://www.drought.gov/historical-information?dataset=0&selectedDateUSDM=20120710"){:target="_blank"}

 7. Lead a discussion about what is on the page.
 Ask: